jameswatts/cake-toolkit/README.md

 These tests were performed on a Intel Pentium laptop using 4 GB of RAM, with the maximum memory setting of *PHP* set to 128 MB.

-**IMPORTANT:** Remember that caching is NOT enabled on this controller, as viewing the changes to the action's output is vital to purpose of its use.
+**IMPORTANT:** Remember that caching is NOT enabled on this controller, as viewing the changes to the action's output is vital to the purpose of its use.
 Turning on the cache for an action of a **CTK** Controller is almost identical in performance to that of a standard static ".ctp" View, as the plugin uses the same routing for the cached files.

 Debugging
 ---------